Wynndow/airport_challenge/README.md

-This is my solution to the Makers Academy week one weekend challenge, 'Airport Challenge'.
+##Airport Challenge

+#### About

 The aim of the challenge was to model an airport and planes, and to allow planes to land/take off from the airport.
 In addition, weather conditions needed to be taken into account with a random 'stormy' condition which prevented landing/take_off.

-I used TDD to complete this challenge.
-The full instructions provided to complete this challenge can be seen at the bottom of this readme.

-UPDATE: The implementation of the application has been changed such that planes are now instructed to land, instead of airports telling planes to land.

-Below is an updated pry transcript to show how it works.
+This was done using Ruby, and test driven with RSpec.

+#### Installation

+0. Clone this repo using ```$ git clone git@github.com:Wynndow/airport-challenge.git```
+0. Move into the new directory using ```$ cd airport-challenge```

+#### Usage

 ```
 [1] pry(main)> require './lib/airport.rb'